Day Two

 2:20 pm Leveraging Technology & Collaboration to Address Labor Challenges in Highly Complex & Technical Advanced Manufacturing Projects

-• Charles Jabara Director of Advanced Manufacturing & Life Science, DPR Construction
+• Charles Jabara Advanced Manufacturing & Life Science Professional, DPR Construction

 Synopsis